keduba/my_test/content/post/turning-35-on-february-26-2022/index.md

 ## Physical growth

 I need not draw afresh the link between a good healthy mind and a corresponding physical appearance but it goes without saying.
 When your mind is clear and clean, it reflects on your face, in your eyes.
 You eat and the food is able to digest properly and do its functions on your body.
 You can grow physically.
-Contrast with children in war torn areas, they are malnourished not just because the food is not there but even what little there is cannot nourish them because the mind is stressed with the greater question of if they'll survive the night, if it's worth nourishing the body so it dies again.
+Contrast with children in war-torn areas, they are malnourished not just because the food is not there but even what little there is cannot nourish them as the mind is stressed with the greater question of if they'll survive the night, if it's worth nourishing the body when it's going to die.
 Another group of people that prove this point is those suffering from depression, or any of the forms of neurosis or psychosis.
 They always have a pallor or something that is not 'quite right' in their appearance that tells you that all is not well *inside*.

 In the past year, as I shed off lots of fears, anxieties and worries and grew in confidence in God, my physical appearance changed too.
 Even to me in a succinct way, I have caught myself wondering as I walked past a mirror, a car or even a shop glass, "Is that me?"
 My hair that was all but receded two years ago (in 2020) seems to have come back a bit on its own.
-I also put up weight of about 7 kilos in under three months.
+I also gained about 7 kilos in less than three months.

 ## Learning

-In the first year of my Master's studies, I struggled terribly with the fixed attitude of learning.
+In the first year of my Master's studies, I struggled terribly with the fixed attitude* of learning.
 I thought that the way I could learn was already fixed in my mind and could not be changed.
 I also thought erroneously that I had to already know stuff.
-This absolute approach dealt with me mercilessly.
+This *absolute* approach dealt with me mercilessly.
 At the end of the first year around August 2020, reading *The Art of Learning by Josh Waitzkin*, I realised that there is a better way, the incremental approach.

-I learnt that looking at learning as an ongoing process was way better and more practical than the fixed mindset.
+I learnt that looking at learning as an ongoing process is way better and more practical than the fixed mindset.
 Sadly, old habits die hard, and it took me more than a year to internalise this.
 Now I approach my studies in Machine Learning with this perspective and it is going much better with me because I am no longer disappointed, discouraged or distracted.
 I know that I don't know but I also know that I can learn and that I can learn fast.

-When I took the course *Learning How to Learn* by Dr. Barbara Oakley and Dr. Terrence Sejnowski on [Coursera](https://www.coursera.org/learn/learning-how-to-learn) in August 2021, I was reminded of the same idea and this time I paid more attention as it also came with guides to deal with overwhelm and other things that distract from learning properly.
+When I took the course *Learning How to Learn* by Dr. Barbara Oakley and Dr. Terrence Sejnowski on [Coursera](https://www.coursera.org/learn/learning-how-to-learn) in August 2021, I was reminded of the same idea and this time I paid more attention as the course also came with guides to deal with overwhelm and other things that distract one from learning properly.

-Now I start with getting the hang of the concepts and the idea, and then if I need them, I go for the details.
+Now when I approach a new subject, I start with getting the hang of the concepts and the idea, and then if I need them, I go for the details.

 ## Virtues

 To be truly good requires having what are called Virtues.
 They are essentially habits that are acquired with practice of doing what is good.
 In this case, `good != nice`.
-Good can sometimes seem unnice but it can never be bad no matter how you look at it.
-I would like to be have virtues because I have observed people and my conclusion is that life is hard enough already, and whether we oppose evil or not, it will still be hard.
+Good can sometimes seem un-nice but it can never be bad no matter how you look at it.
+I would like to have virtues because, having observed the way we live, my conclusion is that life is hard enough already, and whether we oppose evil or not, it will still be hard.
 So one might as well get up and fight.

 Acquiring virtues implies a constant fight against oneself, getting up in the morning, starting work at the right time, thinking well of people we don't want to think well of, paying our debts though we could get away with not paying (at least for the moment), accepting when we are wrong and being sincerely sorry for it, being punctual to our duties, resisting the temptations of illicit pleasures and so on.
 Most of the time, the desire to have these Virtues is a function of one's outlook on life.

 A supernatural outlook will definitely make it a priority whereas a temporal outlook on life will be happy to want to just get by.
 In any case, the virtues I hope to acquire are humility, modesty and purity (especially of mind).
-Modesty is first because it is the guardian of purity.
+Modesty is first because it is the guardian of purity, and a pure mind will go far.

 Though not virtues per se, I would also like to be an overhauled melancholic who is able to work fast and clear my targets speedily.
 Having targets is the first step to moving quickly.